avitalb/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 Visual Studio with it's own settings and installed extensions.
 It's also, by default, a separate instance than the standard "Experimental Instance" used by other Visual Studio SDK projects.
-If you're familiar with the idea of Visual Studio hives, we deploy into the RoslynDev root suffix.
+If you're familiar with the idea of Visual Studio hives, we deploy into the Exp root suffix.

 If you want to try your extension in your day-to-day use of Visual Studio, you can find the extensions you built in your Binaries folder with the .vsix